Call 1300 888 545

 Three Pair sweet wine with sweet food, spicy, salty or fatty food.
 Sweet wine can be balanced by pairing it with a sweet dish, such as a Late Harvest Semillon and Panettone and Marmalade bread and butter pudding.
 The sweetness in the bread and butter pudding makes the wine seem less sweet and more acidic and using this delicious Italian Christmas cake makes it just so deliciously decandent.
 Pairing sweet wines with spicy, salty or fatty food also works because the food decreases the perception of sweetness in the wine.
 Think Thai food matched with an off-dry wine such as our Off-Dry Semillon.

 Four Pair weight with weight.
 Lightweight foods such as chicken or fish are best paired with delicate wines, like a white or light bodied red, so the flavour compounds in the food aren’t overwhelmed by high tannins and body in the wine.
 For example, these BBQ split prawns and fancy potato salad is a favourite of ours served with our Chardonnay.
 The long finish and natural acid line of the Chardonnay lifts the natural sweeteness of the prawns.
-If you’re serving a rich, heavy dish like this braised Lamb Shoulder with green goddess sauce, the flavours would be too overpowering to be paired with a white wine or light bodied red, so you would select a full bodied red that also has robust and hearty flavours, such as a Shiraz.
+If you’re serving a rich, heavy dish like this Beef Cheek Pithivier with licorice and charred broccolini, the flavours would be too overpowering to be paired with a white wine or light bodied red, so you would select a full bodied red that also has robust and hearty flavours, such as a Shiraz.

 Five Don’t be afraid to experiment.
 Some foods have no ideal pairing, so explore different options.
 You might find an unorthodox pairing that you love!